PlayFab/PlayFabGameServer/README.md

 * **GameServerContext** - This has been updates,  it use to be called MainGameServerContext and use to be the main context.
 StrangeIoC has this notion of contexts which act as modules.
 We now call these packages.
 This MainContext now auto-detects all packages and therefore you should not need to directly modify this.

-* **packages/DefaultPackages/PlayFabServer** - This context has one functionality and one only,  it parses the command line arugments sent in from the PlayFab Instance Generator and stores them for use in ServerSettingsData.
+* **packages/DefaultPackages/PlayFabServer** - This context has one functionality and one only,  it parses the command line arguments sent in from the PlayFab Instance Generator and stores them for use in ServerSettingsData.
 Which you can Inject into your mediators and have instant access to it.

 * **packages/DefaultPackages/UnityNetworkingContext** - This context sets up a Unity Networking Server and listens on the port that is passed into the PlayFab Server when the instance is generated.
 This all happens at startup of the server.
 It then stores the NetworkManager & the NetworkClient along with other important information about who is connected to the server.
 It stores all its data in UnityNetworkingData object that you also Inject into your mediators.
 We will get more into the details of this later.

 #### A quick setup step before I forget to tell you!
 Because the server needs to authenticate your users, it needs to know what Title to do this against.
 The server won't know this so you will need to set this manually.
 To do this, open up the StartUp scene in the StartUpScene folder.
 This is the main scene for the application and the only scene needed.
 There are some advanced features of unity networking, which we won't cover in this documentation that allows scene switching and sync that to all clients.
-But for now lets keep things simple.
+But for now let's keep things simple.

 Now that you have the scene open,  Locate the GameServerContext and expand it down.
 Then Click on PlayFabServerManager.
 You'll notice in the inspector that there is a ServerSettingsData component.
 Put your TitleId in the Title Id meta field.

 Now your ready to proceed!
 Don't forget to save your scene!

 ##### Creating a package
-Packages are a great way to modularize your code and make it re-usable.
+Packages are a great way to modularize your code and make it reusable.
 While this is a great feature, it also serves as a simple way to setup your custom code and get the game server working for you.
 When you setup a package,  the GameServerContext auto-detects these packages in the Hierarchy and loads them in the order that it finds them.

 **Example:**